How do Asian governments maintain strict anti-drug laws? Will they hold up with the changing times?

-Asian Countries are known for having a strict ideology about drugs; the taboo often bleeding into the culture itself.
-Their anti-drug laws are the harshest globally, deterring any curious citizens from even possessing the drug.
-It has been the mission of the governments making up Asia to obtain a completely drug-free continent.
+Asian Countries are known for having a strict viewing of drugs; the taboo often bleeds into the culture itself.
+Their anti-drug laws are the harshest globally, deterring any curious citizens from even possessing a drug.
+It has been a mission of the governments making up Asia to obtain a completely drug-free continent.
 Where other countries have given up on the idea, seeing it as an impossible feat, Asian countries see it as entirely possible, given proper governing and repercussions, like the death penalty.
-But why do Asian countries see drugs as a cataclysmic demise to their governments and social structures?
+But why do these countries all see drugs as a cataclysmic demise to their governments and social structures?
 What keeps them so motivated in fighting to keep drugs out of the hands of their citizens?

 The (First) Opium War

-Due to Asia’s vast amount of entries of import, there have been numerous attempts at making drug trafficking harder.
-Major efforts are increasing towards containing trafficking from the Philippines and Thailand.
-Though largely under-reported, data available shows that opiates and amphetamine-type substances are popular with trafficking, and psychoactive substances rising in popularity.
-Ketamine use is growing in China, and synthetic cathinones in Southeast Asia; all becoming significant points of concern for the conservative governments.
+Due to the many entries of import, there have been numerous attempts at making drug trafficking harder.
+Efforts are increasing towards containing trafficking from the Philippines and Thailand.
+Though largely under-reported, data available shows that opiates and amphetamine-type substances are popular with trafficking, and psychoactive substances are rising in popularity.
+Ketamine use is growing in China, and synthetic ca`thinones in Southeast Asia; all becoming significant points of concern for the conservative governments.

 The Golden Routes

 It is theorized by many historians that the cannabis plant originated from Central Asia and has been cultivated since the Neolithic Period.
-As drug fears from the Opioid War and an uneducated portrayal of Western society linger, however, the plant has been notoriously stigmatized since the early/mid-1900s.
-Possession laws differ through the various countries that make up Asia, but all of them see recreational marijuana as an illegal, mind-altering substance that warrants years in prison for possession.
-However, only Thailand and South Korea have legalized medical marijuana.
+The plant has been notoriously stigmatized since the early/mid-1900s.
+Possession laws differ through the various countries that make up Asia, but all of them see marijuana as an illegal, mind-altering substance that warrants years in prison for possession.
+However, only Thailand and South Korea have, only recently, legalized medical marijuana.